Massive quantum systems as interfaces of quantum mechanics and gravity: Consolidating quantum mechanics and gravity

 These results further emphasize the notion that the vacuum in a curved spacetime is not unique, which has implications for the coherence and entanglement of quantum systems.
 We explore the consequences for entanglement in curved spacetime in Sec.~\ref{sec:non-inertial}.

 A main lesson that we learn from the development of QFT in CS is that fields, and not particles, are fundamental.
-Particles are derived notions that not always have a viable interpretation.
-QFT is a muli-particle theory and single particles can be described using this formalism only when energies are not sufficient to create new particles.
-In this low energy case, it is possible to restrict the system to the single particle sector because the energies present are not high enough to create new particles.
+Particles are derived notions that do not always have a viable interpretation.
+QFT is a multi-particle theory and single particles can be described using this formalism only when energies are not sufficient to create new particles.
+In this low-energy case, it is possible to restrict the system to the single particle sector because the energies present are not high enough to create new particles.
 In the next section, we will discuss attempts to construct a covariant description of the quantum harmonic oscillator in the presence of curved spacetime using the Klein-Gordon equation and the restriction to the single particle sector mentioned above.

-A full reconciliation between quantum mechanics and special relativity requires QFT (in flat spacetime) which has been demonstrated numerous times in particle accelerators.
+A full reconciliation between quantum mechanics and special relativity requires QFT (in flat spacetime), which has been demonstrated numerous times in particle accelerators.
 However, QFT in curved space still awaits experimental corroboration.
-In Sec. \ref{sec:QFT:CS} we discuss proposals to test its key predictions using Bose-Einstein condensates.
-Although QFT in curved spacetime enables the study of some effects at the interface of the quantum physics and GR including entanglement and decoherence (see Sec. \ref{sec:grav:dec:section}), a full reconciliation between the theories must include the effects of quantum matter on the background metric itself.
-These effects, known as backreaction are out of the scope of QFT in CS.
-That is, QFT in CS is limited by a semiclassical description where the spacetime assumed to be a classical background given by Einstein's equations and only fields are quantized.
-Ultimately, the difficulties in including backreaction in a covariant theory of quantum fields is a main difficulty in developing a theory of quantum gravity.
+In Sec. \ref{sec:QFT:CS}, we discuss proposals to test its key predictions using Bose-Einstein condensates.
+Although QFT in curved spacetime enables the study of some effects at the interface of quantum physics and GR, including entanglement and decoherence (see Sec. \ref{sec:grav:dec:section}), a full reconciliation between the theories must include the effects of quantum matter on the background metric itself.
+These effects, known as back-reaction, are out of the scope of QFT in CS.
+That is, QFT in CS is limited by a semi-classical description where the spacetime is assumed to be a classical background given by Einstein's equations, and only fields are quantized.
+Ultimately, the difficulty in including back-reaction in a covariant theory of quantum fields is the main difficulty in developing a theory of quantum gravity.